High Point, North Carolina: K–12 education

+Colleges and universities

 In 1921, the Chamber of Commerce made the establishment of a college in High Point a high priority and initiated a High Point College campaign.
 The campaign solicited funds in order to attract the attention of the North Carolina Methodist Protestants, who had desired for decades to found a college.

 High Point succeeded in attracting the college over rivals Greensboro and Burlington with a gift of 60 acre and $100,000 in pledges from leading citizens.
 High Point College opened in 1924 (changed to High Point University in 1991) with three buildings at various stages of development.
 Many of the numerous civic organizations founded in the 1920s pledged funds, including the Rotary, Kiwanis, Civitan, and the American Business Club.
 The architectural design of the High Point College campus was in keeping with traditional and historical architectural initiatives found at many private colleges and universities across the state in the 1920s.
 The administration building (Roberts Hall), male and female dormitories (McCulloch Hall and Women's Hall, respectively), and a central heating plant were all erected between 1922 and 1924 according to designs by Washington, D.C. architect R. E. Mitchell with assistance by High Point architect Herbert Hunter.
 Today, High Point University is a four-year, coeducational, liberal arts university related to the United Methodist Church.
 It offers 50 majors in a traditional day format.
 It also offers non-traditional evening programs, and the graduate studies program offers 10 master's degrees and one doctorate degree.

 High Point is one of the nine Shaw University "CAPE" (College of Adult and Professional Education) program centers.
 Guilford Technical Community College maintains a High Point campus.

 Providence Bible College & Seminary (Baptist) operates in High Point, offering degrees from Bible Diploma to Doctorate Degree.
 High Point was also the home of John Wesley University (formerly called Laurel University and John Wesley College), which merged into Piedmont International University in Winston-Salem in 2018.